chmlee/ream-doc/content/overview/why-ream.md

 - number (num): value
 {% end %}

-(*: not implemented yet)
+(*: Example not working.
+See [Note](/contribution/note) for more information.)

-The goal is to embed [ream-core](https://github.com/chmlee/ream-core) in Python and R modules through Rust bindings ([PyO3](https://github.com/PyO3/PyO3) and [extendr](https://github.com/extendr/extendr)) so you read REAM datasets directly as `panda.dataframe` and `tidyverse::tibble`, without ever touching CSV or JSON and their limited type systems.
+The goal is to embed [ream-core](https://github.com/chmlee/ream-core) in Python and R modules through Rust bindings ([PyO3](https://github.com/PyO3/PyO3) and [extendr](https://github.com/extendr/extendr)) so you read REAM datasets directly as `panda.dataframe` and `tidyverse::tibble`.
+REAM's types will be translated directly into target languages' native types without ever touching CSV or JSON and their almost nonexistent type systems which is the source of all evil.

 Ideally, you should be able to do something like: